 2. Change the complex sentences into simple ones using complex objects.

-A: I think that the flat is very cosy.
+A: I think that the flat is very cozy.

-B: I think the flat to be very cosy.
+B: I think the flat to be very cozy.

-- I think that a shower is a most important convenience.
+- I think that a shower is the most important convenience.

 - I think that our water supply is not good.